becomingahacker/bah-foundations-lab/README.md

 `DISCONNECTED` state signified by an orange chain link icon with a white slash through it.

+> [!WARNING]
+> This is a destructive scenario for those pods affected and will have to
+> restart their labs and will lose any changes they've made.
+It is recommended
+> not provisioning the compute nodes as Spot for a class.
+Reserve Spot for
+> off-times.
+You can change the provisioning model on-the-fly without
+> rebuilding by changing the Template from the instance group manager **and
+> deleting** the existing compute machines to reprovision them.

 #### Recovery

 As far as what it takes to recover, these are the steps: